jaggyluis/test-mesh-parser/README.md

 # Test Mesh Parser

-Small Mesh parsing application that converts a set of edges and vertices in the form of :
+Small mesh parsing application that inputs a set of edges and vertices in the form of :

 ```json
 {